-This fresh strawberry mousse has shown me the light.
+This easy strawberry mousse has shown me the light.

 I’ve already eaten two for lunch.
 Please don’t judge me.
 So let me show you how easy it is to make this mousse so you can make some for lunch, err I mean, dessert for later.

-This fresh strawberry mousse starts with your food processor.
+This easy strawberry mousse starts with your food processor.
+I mean is it called easy strawberry mousse after all.
 Have you hugged your food processor lately?
 You should.
-Well hug when it's unplugged.
+Well hug when it’s unplugged.
 The food processor is going to make quick work of making your strawberry puree.
 Totally deserving of that hug.
 You want to add 8 ounces of strawberries to the food processor.
 Just simply chop the leafy tops off and pop them in your processor.
 You can use a digital scale to measure out the exact amount or just eyeball about half a 16 ounce container.
-Go ahead, it's summer it's ok to eyeball the amount.
+Go ahead, it’s summer it’s ok to eyeball the amount.
 To the food processor, add 6 Tablespoons powdered sugar.
-Turn the machine on and let it do it's thing.
+Turn the machine on and let it do it’s thing.

 You could strain the strawberry puree if you want if the seeds bug you.
 I didn’t bother because I didn’t feel like going to all that trouble.
 You sensing a theme here?
 But if the seeds bother you, then by all means use a sieve and strain them out.

 Use Softened Cream Cheese